 Martin Collins, acknowledging that the Feast of Tabernacles pictures Jesus Christ's role as King of kings, points out that Jesus Christ is still under the authority of God the Father, the Father of all of us.
 Paul uses many metaphors to illustrate our relationship to God the Father: citizens of the Kingdom, household, and …

-In this message on the significance of the home (household or family), Martin Collins affirms that to destroy the concept of home is to destroy the nation or church itself.
+To destroy the concept of home is to destroy the nation or church.
 The centrality of the family or household is the heart of the church and the nation.
-The church is metaphorically God's home on earth and the household for …

 God gives His specific purpose statement less than one-tenth of one percent of the way into the Bible: 'Let us make man in Our image, according to Our likeness.'